|MapGazer – Using Images|

 Images can be saved to or loaded from GPX files:

-To save an image right-click on the image or its border and select Save image to GPX file on the pop-up menu (this includes its position and properties, including border colour and aspect ratio).
+To save an image right-click on the image or its border and select Save image to GPX file on the pop-up menu (this includes its position and properties, including border colour, aspect ratio, and whether the border and/or caption are displayed).
 Alternatively, all marks (including all images) can be saved using the Marks → Save marks to GPX file menu item (or press the ‘s’ key).

 To load a GPX file, use the Marks → Load marks from GPX file menu item (or press the ‘L’ key).
 This will open a dialog which you can use to select the GPX file to open.
 Any marks (tracks, routes, waypoints, images, and areas) in the file will then immediately be shown on the map (you may have to zoom or change the map, or move it, for the marks to be in view).